alexandrelevine/website/Tungsten-Fabric-15-minute-deployment-with-k8s-on-AWS.md

 ## Introduction

-This document contains instructions to deploy a Tungsten Fabric cluster that interconnects PODs orchestrated by Kubernetes.
+This document contains instructions to deploy a Tungsten Fabric cluster that interconnects pods orchestrated by Kubernetes.
 The Tungsten Fabric cluster is composed of deployment node, one controller and two compute nodes that run as EC2 VMs.

 [ ![](images/carbide_deployment_small.png) ](images/carbide_deployment.png)